elliesmith135/EvilChaosGame/README.md

 When we considered the theme of corona, we thought about it this way: what if we turned social distancing into a space shooter?

-These are the struggles and surprises we encountered as we developed it: Power ups, proper looking assets, implementing sound, visibility of the bullets, implementing particles
+These are the struggles and surprises we encountered as we developed it: Power ups, proper looking assets, implementing sound, visibility of the bullets, implementing particles, making sections of the background to make a whole background

 These are the technologies and resources we used: piskel, godot engine, audacity, reason